Million Voices

-"Million Voices" is a single by Swedish DJ and producer Otto Knows.
-The song was released in Belgium as a digital download on 31 May 2012.
+"Million Voices" is a song by Swedish DJ and producer Otto Knows.
+It was released in Belgium as a digital download on 31 May 2012.
 The song has charted in Belgium, the Netherlands, the United Kingdom and Sweden.

+Background and composition

+"Million Voices" is a mostly instrumental track that samples Wyclef Jean's 2005 single of the same name.

+Knows said that the song was inspired by "Calling (Lose My Mind)" by his compatriots Sebastian Ingrosso and Alesso, who had been finishing up their track in the recording studio next to him.
+"I could hear how good it sounded," Knows told MusicRadar.
+"I thought to myself, I needed to do something and had all this inspiration.
+I started with the voice samples from a sample pack and the idea was finished within a day I think."

 Music video

 An accompanying music video for the song was released on 18 November 2012.
 It was filmed in Lésigny, Seine-et-Marne, France.
 As of September 2024, the video has received over 42 million views on YouTube.